Hazebyte/CrateReloaded/documentation/docs/user-guide/crate.md

 * **Gold**, which is rare, will be *below* the base value which will appear less often.
 * **Diamond**, which is very rare, will be *way below* the base value which will appear not very often.

+### One-Time and No Duplicate Rewards
+Crate Reloaded supports unique handling of the rewards for specific players.